slalom-consulting-ltd/terraform-guidelines/README.md

 -rwxrwxrwx    1 jimw     jimw           618 May 28 11:20 variables.tf
 ```

-There's a lot of files in here and some repetition that violates DRY principles, but with IAC, favour on being explicit.
+There's a lot of files here and some repetition - that violates DRY principles, but with IAC, favour on being explicit.
-Each template is directly runnable using the Terraform CLI with no wrapper script required.
+Each template is directly runnable, using the Terraform CLI with no wrapper script required.
 Use a generator like [tf-scaffold](https://github.com/JamesWoolfenden/tf-scaffold) to automate template creation.

 Tf-Scaffold creates:

 ### .gitignore

-Has good defaults for working with Terraform
+Has good defaults for working with Terraform.

 ```yaml
 terraform.tfplan